A young person smiling at the camera while two people pose for selfies on either side of them

 You must also either:

-• Have finished active cancer treatment during or after March 2021; OR
+• Have finished active cancer treatment during or after March 2023; OR

-• Currently be on maintenance treatment; OR
+• Currently be on maintenance treatment (but active in school or work); OR

-• Have had a bone marrow or stem cell transplant between March 2020 and March 2022 and not be on active treatment.
+• Have had a bone marrow or stem cell transplant between March 2022 and March 2024 and not be on active treatment.

 You will also need to: